tduyng/nestjs-graphql-prisma/README.md

   # or git add files
   $ git commit -m "Message commit"
   ```
-  All files in your projects will be check automatically with Eslint, Prettier, & testing.
-If there are issues in your code base, the commit will be failed.
-Thanks to that, you can keep your code base always clean in your git repository.
+  All files in your projects will be check and fix automatically with Eslint, Prettier.
+You can also add `run test` in `precommit` command  to check test before commit.

-  **Hint**: Sometime if you need to commit your code and you don't want to verify them.
+  **Hint**: Sometime, if you need to commit your code and you don't want to verify them.
 You can do with flag `--no-verify`:

   ```bash
   $ git commit - "Message commit" --no-verify